Tebsickle/SamsLootBoxes/README.md

 ## Description

-While mining, **lootboxes** have a small chance to appear, containing various loot/gear **respective to the location you found the chest**.
+While mining, **lootboxes** have a small chance to appear, containing various loot/gear **respective to the block you found the chest from**.

 Balancing was built around that idea that the lootboxes are supposed to **supplement your mining, *not* replace the experience entirely**.